‘The Green Intervention’, Hong Kong Central Market, 2016 + [ second prize awarded ]

 Consideration of Sustainability

-The existing central market used natural daylight and ventilation maximally through the huge court, high ceiling and window wall.
-Likewise, in the new building, the existing central court is extended vertically, openable windows are installed on the north and south side of each residential and retail units.
-In a way of vertical extension above the rooftop, only wood structure is used.
-Moreover, the new building collects rainwater through the drainage under the wooden floor and on the roof edge for recycling in farming.
+The existing central market leverages natural daylight and ventilation through its large court, high ceilings, and window wall.
+Similarly, our new building extends the central court vertically and includes operable windows on the north and south sides for each residential and retail unit.
+Wood structures are exclusively used for the vertical expansion above the rooftop.
+The building is also designed to collect rainwater through drainage systems under the wooden floors and at the roof’s edge for use in farming.

 High Technology of Wood Structure (Kerto LVL)